karek314/LiskTrezor-CLI-wallet-manager/README.md

 ```sh
 php ltcli.php YOUR_PASSWORD_ENTERED_ON_HOST ReadAccounts 8
 ```
-For each account address retrival you need to click "Host" on Trezor device.
+For each account address retrieval you need to click "Host" on Trezor device.

 ### Send
 ```sh